Calvin Graves

 Calvin Graves (January 3, 1804 – February 11, 1877) was an American politician.
-He was a house member of the North Carolina General Assembly and a member of the North Carolina State Senate.
+He was a house member of the North Carolina House of Commons and a member of the North Carolina State Senate.
 He was the son of Azariah Graves.

-Graves studied at the Bingham School, University of North Carolina, and with Leonard Henderson, before establishing a law practice in Yanceyville and entering politics as a delegate from Caswell County to the 1835 state constitutional convention.
+Graves studied at the Bingham School, University of North Carolina, and with Leonard Henderson, before establishing a law practice in Yanceyville, and entering politics as a delegate from Caswell County to the 1835 state constitutional convention.

 He supported railway expansion and the North Carolina Railroad, supported the establishment of an insane asylum, and was a trustee at Wake Forest University.
 He opposed voting rights for African Americans.
 His vote for a railroad as Senate president broke a tie.

 He and his wife had two sons and two daughters.
 A historical marker is at the site of his birthplace.